The $\bar{\mathrm{MS}}$ renormalization constant of the singlet axial current operator at $\mathcal{O}(\alpha_s^5)$ in QCD

-One immediate application of the result~(\ref{eq:Zms5}), or rather the associated anomalous dimension, is the determination of the explicit logarithmic part of the Wilson coefficient that encodes the non-decoupling heavy-quark-mass logarithms in a low-energy effective Lagrangian~\cite{Collins:1978wz,Chetyrkin:1993jm,Chetyrkin:1993ug,Larin:1993ju,Larin:1994va,Chen:2021rft} at $\mathcal{O}(\alpha_s^5)$.
-To this end, we follow the conventions of ref.~\cite{Chen:2021rft} for the axial-current coupling to the Z-boson field, $\text{Z}_{\mu}$, in the renormalized low-energy effective Lagrangian:
+As for the definition of the Wilson coefficient, we follow in particular the conventions of ref.~\cite{Chen:2021rft} for the axial-current coupling to the Z-boson field, $\text{Z}_{\mu}$, in the renormalized low-energy effective Lagrangian:

-where $C_w(a_s,\mu/m_t)$ with $m_t$ the on-shell top-quark mass, is the Wilson coefficient of interest.
+where $C_w(a_s,\mu/m_t)$ with $m_t$ the on-shell top-quark mass, is the Wilson coefficient in the renormalization scheme implied by the chosen renormalization constants.
 Furthermore, $a_i$ denotes the axial electroweak coupling of the quark $i$, $a_{d,s,b} = -a_{u,c,t}$.
-The renormalization constant $Z_{ps} \equiv \frac{1}{n_f} \big(Z_s - Z_{ns} \big)$ is the difference between the singlet and non-singlet axial-current renormalization constants~\cite{Chen:2021rft,Chen:2021gxv,Chen:2021abx}, further normalized to the case of a single quark flavor with axial coupling.
+The renormalization constant $Z_{ps} \equiv \frac{1}{n_f} \big(Z_s - Z_{ns} \big)$ is the difference between the singlet and non-singlet axial-current renormalization constants~\cite{Chetyrkin:1993hk,Chetyrkin:1993jm,Chetyrkin:1993ug,Rittinger:2012the,Gehrmann:2021ahy,Chen:2021rft,Chen:2021gxv,Chen:2022aqw}, further normalized to the case of a single quark flavor with axial coupling.
 It is necessary to renormalize diagrams containing a closed $b$-quark loop coupling to the Z-boson.
 The last term corresponds to the effect of a closed top-quark loop and contains a renormalized singlet current, since $Z_{ns} + n_f\,Z_{ps} = Z_s$.
+(Note that this includes the diagrams with closed top-quark loops but with the Z-boson coupled to a closed $b$-quark loop.)
 Here, $n_f = 5$ and the strong coupling constant $a_s$ is to be taken after decoupling the top quark in the $m_t \rightarrow \infty$ limit.
-As a consequence of the RG invariance of the above effective interaction Lagrangian, the RG equation for $C_w(a_s,\mu/m_t)$ reads\footnote{It is straightforward to see that by introducing a particular leading constant term $-1/n_f$, the RG equation for $C_t \equiv -1/n_f + C_w$, takes a more usual form, see, e.g.~ref.~\cite{Ju:2021lah}.}:
+As a consequence of the RG invariance of the above effective interaction Lagrangian, the RG equation for $C_w(a_s,\mu/m_t)$ in the Larin's scheme reads: